ArpitKharwade/EdTech-Website/README.md

 #### Data Models and Database Schema

-The back-end of StudyNotion uses several data models and database schemas to manage data, including:
+The back-end of this website uses several data models and database schemas to manage data, including:

 - **Student Schema:** Includes fields such as name, email, password, and course details for each student.
 - **Instructor Schema:** Includes fields such as name, email, password, and course details for each instructor.